Kong/docs.konghq.com/app/_src/gateway/production/debug-request.md

 You can find the debug token in the following locations:
 * **{{site.base_gateway}} error log:** The debug token is logged in the error log (notice level) when {{site.base_gateway}} starts, restarts, or reloads.
 The log line will have the `[request-debug]` prefix to aid in searching.
-* **Filesystem:** The debug token will also be stored in a file at `{prefix}/.request_debug_token` and updated when {{site.base_gateway}} starts, restarts, or reloads.
+* **Filesystem:** The debug token is also stored in a file at `{prefix}/.request_debug_token` and updated when {{site.base_gateway}} starts, restarts, or reloads.

 ## Debug request configuration

-To debug a request, certain request headers must be added.
-At a minimum, you should set the `X-Kong-Request-Debug` header.
-If the requests originate from loopback addresses, the `X-Kong-Request-Debug-Token` header also needs to be set.
+To debug a request, add the following request headers:
+* At a minimum, you should set the `X-Kong-Request-Debug` header.
+* If the requests originate from loopback addresses, the `X-Kong-Request-Debug-Token` header also needs to be set.

 ### X-Kong-Request-Debug header